jia-xinyu/jia-xinyu.github.io/_projects/11_project.md

     Free-space tracking, zero gravity mode, and max payload test (from left to right).
 </div>

-Furthermore, we prove our new ideas on the platform.
+In addition, we use the platform validate to our new ideas.
 For example, several **digital filters** are implemented for comparison ([code](https://github.com/jia-xinyu/tools)).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">